Deugz/nb-master/_build/html/_sources/intro.md

 <div id="subdiv2-3">

+Star formation is a complicated process that is not yet perfectly understood.
+They are the result of the <span class="hovertext" data-hover="effondrement sous le poids de la gravite, ie ...">gravitational collapse</span> of a dense part of a molecular cloud (referred as clump).

 Protoplanetary Disks are a byproduct of star formation.
 They contain both Dust and Gas (ratio of 1:99) and in a time scale of a few million years will result in a solar system like our own...

+- Include video on hover of PPD with text explaining that we find our dust grain there

 </div>

 </article>